-People are intrigued by Metabo Up, so we focused on ingredients, side effects, clinical studies and customer relations.
+In the diet industry, don’t mistake marketing for effectiveness.
+We decided to put the spotlight on Metabo Up side effects, ingredients, and clinical studies.
 Additionally, we investigated user comments and reviews.
 We then summarized and condensed to give you the info you need.

-First off, the Metabo Up ingredients include green tea extract, guarana seed extract, caffeine, oolong tea leaf extract, kola nut extract, cayenne fruit extract and B-vitamins.
-When you take two capsules, once per day, the company states the product will help you lose more weight.
-You can take the pills anywhere you go, a positive.
+First off, Metabo Up is a thermogenic supplement from Lipozene.
+The ingredients are green tea, guarana seed, caffeine, oolong tea leaf, kola nut extract, cayenne fruit, and B-vitamins.
+When you take two capsules per day, supposedly that will help boost energy levels and ignite metabolism.
+A benefit is that you can take the product on-the-go.

-The product was introduced in 2003 by Obesity Research Institute, makers of Lipozene.
-Due to false advertising, ORI has had its share of lawsuits.
-We noticed that the supplement contains no artificial ingredients, considered a benefit.
-It is available to purchase on the official website and through various retailers.
-We do like the money-back guarantee and longevity of the company, but read on…
+Metabo Up was introduced in 2003 by Obesity Research Institute.
+It’s available to purchase on the official website and through various retailers.
+We do like the money-back guarantee and longevity of the company but read on…

 The first thing that could cause an issue is Metabo Up side effects.
 “Dieters expect increased energy, a boost to metabolism and more from a diet pill,” says our Research Editor.
 “What they don’t expect is to feel terrible after taking the product.”